Chethandc2014/swagger-wiki/Response-Messages.md

 ==========

-The API Declaration should describe how the different `errorResponses` map to the business logic of the API.
+The API Declaration should describe how the different `responseMessages` map to the business logic of the API.
 For instance, if a 404 is returned, it may be due to a variety of reasons--invalid resource, object cannot be found, invalid parameter, etc.  While the HTTP response codes can be interpreted by the consumer correctly, often they are